murraycadzow/2021-obss-day3/_episodes/02-denovo-assembly.md

 >  ## Your first job
 > • copy the example jobfile into this directory `gbs/`.
 The example is at: `/nesi/project/nesi02659/obss_2021/resources/gbs/denovojob.sh`
 >
 > • Open it with a text editor, have a look at what is there.
 The first line is `#!/bin/bash -e`: this is a [shebang line](https://en.wikipedia.org/wiki/Shebang_(Unix)) that tells the computing environment that language our script is written in.
 Following this, there are a bunch of lines that start with `#SBATCH`, which inform the system about who you are, which type of resources you need, and for how long.
+In other words, your are telling mahuika how big of a computer you want to run that job.
 >
 > • For a few of the `#SBATCH` lines, there are some spaces labelled up like `<...>` for you to fill in.
 These spaces are followed by a comment starting with a `#` that lets you know what you should be putting in there.
 With this information, fill in your job script.
 These are the resources you are requesting for this job.
-Your are telling mahuika how big of a computer you want to run that job.
 >
 > • Once you are done, save it.
 Then run it using:
 >
 > ```bash
 > sbatch denovojob.sh
 > ```
->   You should see "Submitted batch job``` and then a random ID number.
+>   You should see `Submitted batch job` and then a random ID number.
 >
 >  You can check what the status of your job is using:
 >